India, the land of peacocks!

 There is a peacock and a peahen in a tree in this Warli painting on a wall of the Crafts Museum in New Delhi where different tribal groups display their traditional painting styles.
 Like all well intentioned government enterprises to keep local traditions alive, it has it's limitations but it's always worth a visit just to see both the variations and similarities in the ethnic arts of rural India.

-But back to our curtains, we have three colours, navy, ivory and jade.
+But back to our curtains, we have two colours in stock, navy and ivory - the teal is sold out.
 They're made for us in Delhi by a family business we've known for almost 40 years who specialise in beautiful printed cotton voile fabrics.
 The colour combinations have been skilfully assembled to create subtle harmonies.

 This lovely vintage Peacock Brooch has not only the large central peacock with tail in full display mode but also four smaller birds and two coloured glass stones.
 Mid 20th century.